Loss-Controlling Calibration for Predictive Models: Loss-Controlling Calibration and Its Theoretical Analysis

 \begin{proof} The conditions of formula (\ref{formula_13}) and (\ref{formula_14}) guarantee that $\hat{\lambda}$ is well defined, and with Theorem 1, we have

 for each $j = 1,\cdots,m$, which leads to the conclusion of Corollary 1. \end{proof}

-The conditions of formula (\ref{formula_13}) and (\ref{formula_14}) are assumed to make sure that $\hat{\lambda}$ and $\lambda^*$ exist, which can be replaced or relaxed in practice.
+The conditions that $\delta \in (\frac{1}{n+1}, 1)$ and formula (\ref{formula_13}) and (\ref{formula_14}) hold are assumed to make sure that both $\hat{\lambda}$ and $\lambda^*$ exist, which can be replaced or relaxed in practice.
 However, the extra assumptions indicate the difficulty of jointly controlling multiple losses, since one needs to take into account many aspects to avoid from searching optimal $\lambda$ in an empty set.